stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 If things are not working as intended, please include the following in your post:

 - content of ```/etc/config/vpn-policy-routing```
-- the output of ```/etc/init.d/vpn-policy-routing status```
+- the output of ```/etc/init.d/vpn-policy-routing support```
 - the output of ```/etc/init.d/vpn-policy-routing reload``` with verbosity setting set to 2

-If you don't want to post the ```/etc/init.d/vpn-policy-routing status``` output in a public forum, there's a way to have the support details automatically uploaded to my account at paste.ee by running: ```/etc/init.d/vpn-policy-routing status -p```.
+If you don't want to post the ```/etc/init.d/vpn-policy-routing support``` output in a public forum, there's a way to have the support details automatically uploaded to my account at paste.ee by running: ```/etc/init.d/vpn-policy-routing support -p```.
 You need to have the following packages installed to enable paste.ee upload functionality: ```curl libopenssl ca-bundle```.
 WARNING: while paste.ee uploads are unlisted, they are still publicly available.

 ## Notes/Known Issues